12 Accounting Jobs for Accounting Majors to Consider

 12. College Professor

 Accounting majors interested in the science and theory behind accounting may want to pursue a career in academia.
 Accounting professors give lectures to college students, teaching them the necessary skills to find success in the industry.
-Because an accounting degree is a professional degree, most accounting professors have previously worked as an accountant before transitioning into academia.
-In order to become a college professor, you will need at least a master’s degree and possibly a doctorate.
+Because an accounting degree is a professional degree, most accounting professors have previously worked a position as an accountant before transitioning into academia.
+In order to have a a career as a college professor, you will need at least a master’s degree and possibly a doctorate.

 Median annual wage: $100,270